netgen/toolbar/README.md

     } %}
 ```

-## Custom Adjustments Using CSS
+## Custom adjustments using CSS

-For additional custom adjustments, a CSS variable `--ngtoolbar-height` is provided and can be used throughout your projects CSS as needed.
+For additional custom adjustments, a CSS variable `--ngtoolbar-height` is provided and can be used throughout your project's CSS as needed.

 ## How to mark elements that should be editable?

-Each component or item that is supposed to be editable has to have 2 data paramteras with content id location it and one unique data paramtera that indicates if its a component or item.
+Each component or block item that is supposed to be editable needs to have 2 data parameters with content ID and location ID and one unique data parameter that indicates if it's a component or a block item.

 ```html
 <article data-item="true" data-content-id="43" data-location-id="23">